UW-Madison led study confirms cats can be infected with COVID-19, transmit to other cats

 Kawaoka and another UW-Madison researcher involved in the study, Peter Halfmann, said in the statement people with symptoms of COVID-19 should try to avoid contact with cats, and cat owners should keep their pets inside to limit interaction with other cats.

-Pet owners should speak with their veterinarians first about whether they should get their animals tested for the new coronavirus, Keith Poulsen, the director of the university's Wisconsin Veterinary Diagnostic Laboratory, said in the statement.
+Pet owners should speak with their veterinarians first about whether they should get their animals tested for COVID-19, Keith Poulsen, the director of the university’s Wisconsin Veterinary Diagnostic Laboratory, said in the statement.

 The lab is targeting testing for pets that live with people more at-risk of COVID-19, such as companion animals in nursing homes, he said.